 Is China addicted to coal?

-China is a country caught in the middle of a global struggle: to develop but also be green.

-It currently uses about as much coal as the rest of the world put together but it's also a world leader in wind and solar production.
-According to the International Energy Agency, between 2019 and 2024 China will account for 40% of the global expansion in renewable energy.
+It currently uses almost as much coal as the rest of the world put together but it's also a world leader in wind and solar production.

-However, as its economy slows down it is now re-opening some coal mines and the country’s Premier Li Keqiang has urged energy officials to promote coal-fired power.
-So is China addicted to coal?

 -